Home » Recipe Index » Chinese Recipes » Chinese Eggs and Green Beans (15-Minute Stir Fry)

 Recipe Ingredients

-Asian green beans with garlic ingredients and labels.
+Green beans and eggs ingredients and labels.

 Ingredient Notes